8 Momentum equation

 \[ \begin{align} \frac{\partial\mathbf{v}}{\partial t} + \left(\mathbf{v}\cdot\nabla\right)\mathbf{v} = -\frac{1}{\rho}\nabla p + \mathbf{g}. \end{align} \]

 Newton's axioms only apply in inertial systems.
 In relation to the Earth, one considers the center of the Earth to be unaccelerated, even if it orbits the Sun, and only considers the rotation of the Earth.
-Let $(\mathbf{e}_1, \mathbf{e}_2, \mathbf{e}_3)$ denote the basis of the resting coordinates (see section D.1).
-If you measure accelerations in this KS, you can link them to the acting forces using Newton's second axiom.
-However, if you choose a base rotating at the angular velocity of the Earth, further acceleration terms arise that do not arise from physical forces.
-The base of the global coordinates is in resting coordinates
+Let $(\mathbf{e}_1, \mathbf{e}_2, \mathbf{e}_3)$ denote the basis of the resting coordinates (see Sect.
+D.1).
+If one measures accelerations in this coordinate system, one can relate them to the acting forces using Newton's second axiom.
+However, if one chooses a basis rotating at the Earth's angular velocity, additional acceleration terms arise that do not result from physical forces.
+For the basis of the global coordinates, in the resting coordinates, one has

 \[ \begin{align} \mathbf{e}_x\left(t\right) = \left( \begin{array}{c} \cos\left(\omega t\right) \\ \sin\left(\omega t\right) \\ 0 \end{array}\right), & {} & \mathbf{e}_y\left(t\right) = \left( \begin{array}{c} - \sin\left(\omega t\right) \\ \cos\left(\omega t\right)\\ 0 \end{array}\right), & {} & \mathbf{e}_z\left(t\right) = \left( \begin{array}{c} 0 \\ 0 \\ 1 \end{array}\right) \end{align} \]